-Don’t wait for a brand new year to start organizing.
-Now is the perfect time to get your craft room organized.
+Don’t wait for a brand new year to start your craft room organization.
+Now is the perfect time to get your work area organized.
 The sooner you make your craft space functional, the sooner you can get crafting efficiently.
 It may seem expensive if you think about adding a bunch of new storage solutions.
 However, a well organized space doesn’t have to cost a lot of money.
 By making the storage units yourself, you can save a bundle.
-When you make DIY craft storage from recycled materials, you save money.
+When you make DIY craft storage from recycled materials, you save even more money.
 It’s a perfect way to get organized!
 Organizing with recycled materials serves a double purpose too since you will adding storage from items that you would otherwise throw away or store.

 How To Get Your Craft Room Organized For Practically Free

-To start with, I am going to give a recap of some of the projects that I have done in my own craft room.
+To start with, I am recapping some of the projects that I have done in my own craft room.
 These ideas make good storage sense at little to no cost.
 Because I use a lot of throw away items, my projects are practically free.
 Think twice before throwing out those cans or boxes.
-I also found some other great ideas that will help to inspire you further to get organized right away.
+In fact, I also like to use recycled gift tins for handy storage.

 Make A Paper Holder Out Of A Cereal Box